rusets/helmkube-autowake-cicd/README.md

 ---

-#  License
+## License

-- Released under the **MIT License** — free to use, modify, and learn from.
+Released under the MIT License.
-- © Ruslan Dashkin (“🚀 Ruslan AWS”).
+See the LICENSE file for full details.

-- The “🚀 Ruslan AWS” branding and all related visuals are protected; commercial reuse or rebranding is prohibited without permission.
+Branding name “🚀 Ruslan AWS” and related visuals may not be reused or rebranded without permission.